 (2) The proceeding is discontinued in the Court on the registration in the Children’s Court in the participating State in accordance with the interstate law of an order referred to in subsection (1).

-171. Service of application
+171. Service of application under s.
+170

 The CEO must, as soon as possible after making an application for an order under section 170(1), cause a copy of it to be given to —